-This prospectus covers the resale by the Selling Stockholders identified below of 8,401,481 shares of Common Stock, 2,233,083 shares of Common Stock underlying the Warrants and 350,086 shares of Common Stock underlying the Placement Agent Warrants.
+This prospectus covers the resale by the Selling Stockholders identified below of 1,901,482 shares of Common Stock and 2,233,083 shares of Common Stock underlying the Warrants.
 The registration of Common Stock held by the Selling Stockholders through this prospectus constitutes a secondary offering and is not an offering by or on behalf of the Company.
 We will not receive any proceeds from the resale of the Common Stock held by the Selling Stockholders.